MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/ClosingDates-Property.md

 ---
-title: "ClosingDates Property"
+title:"ClosingDates Property"
 ms.custom: na
 ms.date: 06/05/2016
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
+ms-prod:"dynamics-nav-2017"
 ms.assetid: 9a98bc80-1b56-4f55-a31c-71a0609b9991
 caps.latest.revision: 9
-manager: terryaus
+manager: edupont
 ---
 # ClosingDates Property
 Sets a value that determines whether users can enter a closing date in this field.
 The default value is **No**.